Fearplay/Lyrics-with-YouTube-videos/README.md

 # Lyrics-with-YouTube-videos

-A simple GUI that scrape lyrics from [https://www.songlyrics.com](https://www.songlyrics.com) and play YouTube video.
+A simple GUI that scrapes lyrics from [https://www.songlyrics.com](https://www.songlyrics.com) and play YouTube video.
 For educational purposes only

 ## Table of Contents